recallnet/ceramic-tests/README.md

 There are several test flavors:

 * Correctness tests
+* Migration tests
 * Performance tests

 More will be added as needed.

 The correctness tests, test a specific property of a network (i.e. writes can be read).
 These tests do not assume any network topology.
-Property tests live in this repo in the `/suite` directory.
+Correctness tests live in this repo in the `/suite` directory.

+The migration tests run tests specific to migrating from older versions to newer versions of Ceramic.
+These tests assume that when the version of the Ceramic process changes the migration is complete and the test can continue to validate the migration.
+Migrations tests live in this repo in the `/suite/src/__tests__/migration` directory.

 The performance tests, test at scale.
 These tests do not assume any network topology.